First quarter moon: All you need to know

-A first quarter moon is a primary phase of the lunar cycle that appears in the middle way between a new moon and a full moon.
+A first quarter moon is a primary phase of the lunar cycle that occurs halfway between a new moon and a full moon.
+It appears as a half-moon, or 50% illuminated, in the sky.

 Enzo Massa Micon captured a first quarter moon above the mountain Grivola, Italy